 You hear a lot about the importance of generating high-quality leads these days.
 But what does Lead Generation mean in practice?

-According to HubSpot, “Lead Generation is the process of attracting and converting strangers and prospects into someone who has indicated interest in your company’s product or service.”
+According to HubSpot, “Lead Generation is the process of attracting and converting strangers and prospects into someone who has indicated an interest in your company's product or service.”

 The problem with attracting new prospects is that up to 80% of all searches are just informational queries.
 This means that the visitors are not even considering buying anything from you at that stage.

 Bombarding people with CTA buttons or sign up forms during the first few seconds of their visit is most probably not going to result in lead capturing.

 So, what to do?
 You have to take a different approach.